brython-dev/brython/www/doc/en/syntax.md

 The `json` module is also written in Javascript.
-It is based on the Javascript object `JSON`, which implies a few minor differences with the CPython package; the values `NaN, Infinity, -Infinity` which are recognized by CPython are not in the JSON specification and as such, throw a `SynatxError` with the Brython module.
+It is based on the Javascript object `JSON`, which implies a few minor differences with the CPython package; the values `NaN, Infinity, -Infinity` which are recognized by CPython are not in the JSON specification and as such, throw a `SyntaxError` with the Brython module.

 The `xml` package is not provided because that of the CPython distribution